Pandastyler/AsuraToon_Endscreen_Remove/README.md

 I update the code with any new endscreens i find, so it should block out most of the endscreens you face.

-It also has a couple addtional QOL tweaks.

 Code can be viewed [here](https://github.com/Pandastyler/AsuraToon_Endscreen_Remover/blob/main/AsuraToon_Endscreen_Remover.js)

 This doesn't remove the "we caught up to raws" as some may want to keep it.